-Thank you again for the opportunity to participate in this consultation.
-Should you require any clarification of any aspect of this submission, or information on the services that Relationships Australia provides, please contact me or Dr Susan Cochrane, National Policy Manager, Relationships Australia, on 02 6162 9300 (or at ntebbey@relationships.org.au / scochrane@relationships.org.au).
-We look forward to future opportunities to engage with you in this policy area.
+Thank you again for the opportunity to participate in this inquiry.
+Should you require any clarification of any aspect of this submission, or information on the services that Relationships Australia provides, please contact me or Dr Susan Cochrane, National Policy Manager, Relationships Australia, on 02 6162 9300 (or at ntebbey@relationships.org.au / scochrane@relationships.org.au ).